Lotus 79: 1978

 The Lotus 79 was so dominant the only real threat was the Ferrari 312T3, and the advantage its Michelin tyres gave in hot weather conditions.
-Its other threat was the Brabham BT46B "fan car" but Brabham withdrew it after its victory in Sweden.
+Its other threat was the Brabham BT46B "fan car", but Brabham withdrew it after its victory in Sweden.
 Meanwhile, the Ferraris only won when the Lotus failed to finish.
-So superior was the Lotus, that most races became a scrap for minor placings, as Andretti and Peterson regularly finished first and second, more often than not by a considerable margin ahead of the rest of the field.
-On the rare occasion the 79 did not win or fail, one or other driver was usually on the podium.
+Most races became a scrap for minor placings, as Andretti and Peterson regularly finished first and second, often by a considerable margin ahead of the rest.
+On the rare occasion the 79 did not win or fail, one or both drivers were usually on the podium.
 Andretti was comfortably world champion in 1978 and Peterson finished runner-up posthumously; Lotus won the constructors’ championship with 86 points.

 1979

-In 1979, Lotus kept Andretti but recruited Carlos Reutemann as their second driver, Martini Racing replaced JPS as sponsor in that year, so the car appeared in British racing green.
+In 1979, Lotus kept Andretti but recruited Carlos Reutemann as their second driver, Martini Racing replaced JPS as sponsor in that year, so the car appeared in British racing green after twelve years.
 The 79 was to be replaced by the Lotus 80, intended to be the next step in the evolution of ground effects.
-The 80 proved to be a total failure and Lotus was forced to go back to the 79, driven by Andretti and Carlos Reutemann.
+Unlike the two previous models, although, the 80 proved to be a total failure and Lotus was forced to go back to the 79, driven by Andretti and Carlos Reutemann.
 Several podium places were scored and the 79 was in contention for victory in the early stage of the season, but the next generation of ground effects cars led first by the Ligier JS11, then the Ferrari 312T4 and then the Williams FW07 — a car heavily based on the 79 outclassed the Lotus.
-Although the car was updated with revised bodywork and a new rear wing, Lotus slipped to fourth in the constructors' championship and the car was retired at the end of the 1979 season, without winning any further races.
+Although the car was updated with revised bodywork and a new rear wing, Lotus slipped to fourth in the constructors' championship and the car was retired at the end of the 1979 season, without winning any further races, signalling the end of the team's glorious era.
 The 79 did however provide Nigel Mansell with his first Formula One test in December 1979 at Paul Ricard.